Skip to main content

 6. Why does changing the driving force, Fo, not change the resonance frequency (Hint: Look at the equation for the resonance amplitude in the simulation exercise.)?

-This page titled 3.1.2: A Few Other Examples of Resonance is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Kyle Forinash and Wolfgang Christian via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1.2: A Few Other Examples of Resonance is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Kyle Forinash and Wolfgang Christian via source content that was edited to the style and standards of the LibreTexts platform.